-Ricotta Jewelry Celebrates 45th Anniversary
+Ricotta Jewelry Celebrates 50th Anniversary

-After returning, Jim, twenty years old, met his future wife, Joan, seventeen, and they were married the following year.
+Fifty years ago, in May 1968, Ricotta Jewelry was opened in Philipsburg by Joseph J. Ricotta at its present day location of 105 North Front Street, under the name of O’Brien’s Jewelry.
+The name was changed to Ricotta Jewelry in the early 1970’s.
+Joe’s son, James, worked with his father from the beginning, only leaving the business after high school, to obtain a degree in watchmaking and jewelry repair from Bowman’s Technical School in Lancaster, Pennsylvania.
+After returning, Jim, then twenty years old, met his future wife, Joan, seventeen, and they were married the following year.
 Joe Ricotta passed away in November, 1989, at the young age of fifty-seven.
 Jim’s wife, Joan, then came into the store to run the retail end.
-All three of their children, Crystal, Tiffany, and Jared spent a lot of time in the jewelry store growing up, first, helping with things like making bows, cleaning and working at sidewalk sales.
-They would play “watchmaker” with old broken watches and tools, which is the same thing their grandson, Tanner, six, now does.
-Through the years, Jim and Joan would take all three of their children with them to the jewelry and gift shows in Las Vegas, Ohio, Philadelphia and Pittsburgh.
-Their son, Jared, is now a physician’s assistant at Clear-Med in Philipsburg and also does clock repair (a trade he has learned from his dad) on most Saturdays in the jewelry store.
-A lot of their customers have watched their children grow up.
-They had named their daughters with jewelry related names, but at the time, Jared was not a jewelry related name.
-Jared was a Biblical name that they both just liked.
+“All three of our children, Crystal, Tiffany and Jared spent a lot of time in the jewelry store, first helping with things like making bows, cleaning and working at sidewalk sales.
+They would play “watchmaker” with old broken watches and tools, which is the same thing our two oldest grandchildren, Tanner and Diem, have done, and our one year old twin grandsons, Giovanni and Giuseppe will probably, also, be doing when they are old enough.
+We would take our children with us to the jewelry and gift shows in Las Vegas, Pittsburgh, Philadelphia and Ohio.”
+Their son, Jared, is now a physician’s assistant at Penn Highlands Q-Care in Philipsburg and also does some clock repair (a trade which he has learned from his Dad) in the jewelry store.
+“A lot of our customers have watched our children grow up.
+We had named our girls with jewelry related names, but at the time, Jared was not a jewelry related name when we named him.
+Jared was a Biblical name that we both just liked.
 However, now, when a number of Jared’s friends recently got engaged, the fiancés said, “He went to Jared’s!”

-Jim’s time is spent mostly at the workbench, specializing in antique pocket watch repair for people all over the world, and doing watch and jewelry repairs for other jewelry stores in Pennsylvania and other states, along with the repairs that come through the front door daily.
-It is exceptionally rare to find a jewelry store where the owner is both a watchmaker and a jeweler.
-Recently, there was a customer who came into Ricotta Jewelry looking for a new watch.
-Through conversation she mentioned that another jewelry store had told her that her watch could not be fixed.
-As a knowledgeable employee of Ricotta Jewelry, Shirley Ruggiero, asked to see the broken watch and said, “My boss can fix that.
+Jim’s time is spent mostly at the workbench, specializing in antique pocket watch repair for people from all over the world, and doing watch and jewelry repairs for other jewelry stores in Pennsylvania and other states along with the watch and jewelry repairs that come through the front door daily.
+“A while back, we had a customer in looking for a new watch because another jewelry store had said that their watch could not be fixed.
+Our employee, Shirley Ruggiero, said, “My boss can fix that.
 He specializes in watchmaking and he can fix that.”
-All the watch needed was a stem and crown to wind it!
-Jim fixed the watch, and we had a very happy customer.
-Joan keeps adding to a large box of thank you notes and letters from customers who have been extremely happy and grateful when Jim has restored a family heirloom watch, some of which the customer had previously been told, by others, that the watch could not be fixed.
+All the watch needed was a crown to wind it!
+Jim fixed the watch, and we had a very pleased customer.
+We have a large box of thank you notes and letters from customers who are so happy when Jim has restored a family heirloom watch, with some having been told by others that their watch could not be fixed.
 Customers find out about Jim’s expertise watch repair mostly by word of mouth from other satisfied customers.
-Jim and Joan have friends who own jewelry stores in other nearby towns, and they refer their watch repair customers directly to Ricotta Jewelry.
+We have friends who own jewelry stores in reasonably drivable proximity, and they send their watch repair customers directly to us.